House of Parliament

-The 268 meters long and 123 meters width building parallel to the Danube has a symmetric layout, built from 40 million bricks, 88 pounds of golds and half a million precious stones.
+The 268 meters long and 123 meters width building parallel to the Danube has a symmetric layout, built from 40 million bricks, 40 kilogram of golds and half a million precious stones.
 The impressive appearance and exterior design deserves special attention.
 Various architectural styles can be discovered on the building.
 Baroque style, Gothic elements and Renaissance motifs are present on the House of Parliament.
 The façade is decorated with 90 stone sculptures, representing famous figures and greatest rulers from Hungarian history.
 The interior composition of the Parliament should be noted as well.
 The gold-plated staircases, pyrogranit sculptures, colourful glass windows, rich paintings and royal carpets amazes thousands of visitors each year.
-The building is … with gorgeously designed peers, halls and staircases and hundred of offices.
+The building is decorated with gorgeously designed peers, halls and staircases and hundred of offices.
 The rooms are connected to each other by an endless corridor system.

 The House of Parliament invites thousands of visitors annually to take a guided tour in several languages, led by professional guides, introducing the history and interior design of this magnificent building.
 During the 50 minute tour you will be led through the most beautiful parts, spectacular rooms and places of the building.
 Visitors will climb through the marvellous gold-plated City Side Staircase, admire the Chamber of Peers and admire the Hungarian Holy Crown and Coronation Jewels.
 At the end of the tour visitors arrive to the Parliament Museum where they can learn less-known stories and facts about the history of the House of Parliament.